khalid-hussain/shaheen/chap6.md

 placed a kiss on his hand along with a couple of flaming tears that would flow out of Abu Dawood's eyes at the spur of a needy moment.

-Abu Dawood expressed similar emotions after being introduced to Moosa and Al-Zeghari.
+Abu Dawood expressed similar emotions after being introduced to Musa and Al-Zeghari.
 These people entered the mosque.
 Abu Dawood performed the duty of leading the congregational prayers.